kosamad/kosamad/README.md

 ## Hello!

-I'm Karen Samad, a Junior Full-Stack Software Developer, currently studying on Code Institute's Level 5 Diploma in Web Application Development.
+I'm Karen Samad, a Junior Full-Stack Software Developer with a Level 5 Diploma in Web Application Development.
 Take a look at the projects I've created in the pinned section below and if you want to get in touch, contact me:

 [![Gmail Badge](https://img.shields.io/badge/-karenlsamad@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:karenlsamad@gmail.com)](mailto:karenlsamad@gmail.com)